prasadghole/canppt/CAN.md

 * Immune to electrical and electromagnetic interference
 * Digital signal levels
 * Inbuilt error detection and retry mechanism
-* Inbuild error handling
+* Inbuilt error handling
 * Ideal for safety critical applications

 ## Efficient
-CAN messages are priority base and provide fix or measureable latencies.
+CAN messages are priority base and provide fix or measurable latencies.

 # CAN properties

 ## Message prioritization

-## Guarnted latency time
+## Guaranteed latency time

 ## Configuration flexibility